steveshogren/blog-source/source/_posts/2015-06-08-language-versions.markdown

 cause a large shift in thinking or process.

 I am not talking about social or financial aspects, like hiring.
-Hiring is a complex beast entirely in it's own category.
+Hiring is a complex beast entirely in its own category.
 The criteria for choosing a tool when hiring a few hundred offshore developers is very different for hiring for a team of three senior developers.
+I'll leave that to the reader to determine.

-What are some examples of this?
+What are some examples of these semantic value changes?

 ## Minor Benefits